LedgerHQ/ledger-live/tool/README.md

      --device <String>        : provide a specific HID path of a device -f, --file <filename>        : A file can also be provided.
 By default stdin is used.

+Usage: ledger-live liveData   # utility for Ledger Live app.json file
+     --device <String>        : provide a specific HID path of a device --xpub <String>          : use an xpub (alternatively to --device) --file <filename>        : use a JSON account file or '-' for stdin (alternatively to --device) -c, --currency <String>      : Currency name or ticker.
+If not provided, it will be inferred from the device.
+ -s, --scheme <String>        : if provided, filter the derivation path that are scanned by a given sceme.
+Providing '' empty string will only use the default standard derivation scheme.
+ -i, --index <Number>         : select the account by index -l, --length <Number>        : set the number of accounts after the index.
+Defaults to 1 if index was provided, Infinity otherwise.
+     --appjson <filename>     : path to a live desktop app.json -a, --add                    : add accounts to live data

 Usage: ledger-live liveQR     # Show Live QR Code to export to mobile
      --device <String>        : provide a specific HID path of a device --xpub <String>          : use an xpub (alternatively to --device)